tio/input-emulator/README.md

  $ meson install -C build
 ```

-See meson_options.txt for tio specific build options.
+See meson_options.txt for input-emulator specific build options.

 Note: The meson install steps may differ depending on your specific system and
 environment.